Prophet: Prompting Large Language Models with Complementary Answer Heuristics for Knowledge-based Visual Question Answering: Related Work

 \section{Related Work}

 \textbf{Visual Question Answering (VQA).} VQA has been of growing interest over the last few years.
-Recent studies in VQA research can be roughly divided into the following categories: better visual features \cite{butd,vinvl,clip-vil}, more powerful model architectures \cite{modulenetwork,ban,regat,mcan}, and more effective learning paradigms \cite{blip,vilbert,lxmert,uniter,cui2021rosita}.
+Recent studies in VQA research can be roughly divided into the following categories: better visual features \cite{butd,vinvl,clip-vil}, more powerful model architectures \cite{ban,regat,mcan}, and more effective learning paradigms \cite{blip,vilbert,lxmert,uniter,cui2021rosita}.
 Most current state-of-the-art VQA methods employ the Transformer architecture \cite{transformer}.
-By incorporating vision-language pretraining on large-scale datasets, they have approached or even surpassed human-level performance on several representative benchmarks \cite{flamingo,florence,vlmo,ofa,coca}.
+By incorporating vision-language pretraining on large-scale datasets, they have approached or even surpassed human-level performance on several representative benchmarks \cite{flamingo,ofa}.
 Besides these studies on general-purpose VQA, there is also a growing trend towards exploring more granular VQA tasks with specific reasoning skills, \emph{e.g.}, neural-symbolic reasoning \cite{clevr,gqa} and knowledge utilization \cite{fvqa,okvqa}. \\ \textbf{Knowledge-based VQA.} The core of this task lies in {knowledge acquisition and integration}.
 Early explorations parse the inputs into structured queries and retrieve supporting knowledge from fixed knowledge bases (KBs) to obtain the answers \cite{fvqa,kbvqa}.
 As the provided knowledge resources are not sufficient to represent general knowledge, subsequent research mainly focuses on acquiring explicit knowledge from multiple open-domain knowledge resources, \emph{e.g.}, ConceptNet \cite{conceptnet}, Wikipedia \cite{wikidata}, and Google Images \cite{mavex}.
-This retrieved knowledge is integrated with the image-question pair for answer prediction \cite{mavex,vrr,trig}.
+This retrieved knowledge is integrated with the image-question pair for answer prediction \cite{mavex,trig}.
 Motivated by the powerful capacities of LLMs (\emph{e.g.}, GPT-3 \cite{gpt3}) in knowledge reasoning, recent state-of-the-art approaches regard an LLM as an implicit knowledge engine.
 They either utilize it to predict answers from given questions and extract visual captions \cite{pica} or to extract answer candidates with evidence to improve answer prediction \cite{kat,revive}.
 Nevertheless, they have not fully activated the reasoning capability of LLMs, as the necessary visual information to answer the question is not represented exactly.
-This motivates us to explore the strategies for prompting LLMs with question-aware information (\emph{i.e.}, answer heuristics).
-Similar to Prophet, a concurrent work PromptCap also aims to enhance the input information for LLMs by learning a question-aware captioning model \cite{promptcap}.
-However, PromptCap needs to use LLM in both the training and testing phases, which incurs tremendous computational costs as the training set is usually large.
-In contrast, Prophet is more economical as it only utilizes LLM in the testing phase. \\ \textbf{In-context learning.} Unlike the \emph{pretrain-then-finetune} paradigm for language models like BERT \cite{bert}, GPT-3 innovatively introduces a \emph{few-shot in-context learning} paradigm and has become the de facto standard for subsequent LLMs.
-To adapt to a new task, GPT-3 only needs to concatenate a few examples of the task with the input as the \emph{prompt} at inference time and requires no parameter updates.
-This appealing property has inspired research on training multimodal few-shot learners \cite{flamingo}.
-Empirical studies show that a huge model (\emph{e.g.}, 80B parameters in Flamingo \cite{flamingo}) is required for effective few-shot learning, which is unaffordable for most people to reproduce their results.